 Elizabeth a Professor of Education with an interest in inclusive education.
 She is the co-convenor of the Unesco chair for Teacher Education for Diversity and Development and is also a visiting Professor at the Wits School of Education in Johannesburg South Africa.

 - The field of inclusive education - its history, knowledge, and knowers

 - Exposing exclusion and enabling inclusion in education.

 She is currently funded by the British Academy as Principal Investigator on these projects:

 She started her professional career in Johannesburg, South Africa, where she qualified and was employed as a secondary school English and History teacher.
-She moved into school leadership and focused on developing inclusive practices in a Johannesburg school.
+She became a school leader and focused on developing inclusive practices in a Johannesburg school.
 She moved to higher education in 2010 and until 2018, taught and supervised students in inclusive education in South Africa.
 There she worked with the national departments of Basic and Higher education on a number of initiatives to promote inclusive education, including developing professional standards for inclusive teaching for beginner teachers.
 She now serves on the South African Human Rights Committee on the right to read and write.

 Elizabeth's approach to teaching is centred on the principle of inclusivity.
 She describes her teaching philosophy as follows: "With inclusive education as my field of interest, I seek to embody and… read more